win-acme/win-acme.github.io/manual/automatic-renewal.md

 after successfully creating the first certificate.
 The task runs every day and checks two conditions to determine if it should renew:
 - If the certificate is getting too old.
 This is based on the known history stored in the file.
-- If the target (list of domains) has changed, e.g. an extra binding has been added to an IIS site.
+- If the source (list of domains) has changed, e.g. an extra binding has been added to an IIS site.

 ### Customization
 The default renewal period of 55 days can be changed in [settings.json](/reference/settings).